BLACKPINK Part 3 — In Your Area, Everywhere: Domination

 📍 Milestone: Born Pink — Billboard 200 #1 (September 2022)

-On October 2, 2022, BLACKPINK released Born Pink — their second studio album and the most anticipated K-pop girl group release in years.
+On September 16, 2022, BLACKPINK released Born Pink — their second studio album and the most anticipated K-pop girl group release in years.

 It debuted at #1 on the Billboard 200.
 BLACKPINK became the first K-pop girl group ever to reach the top of the chart.
+It also topped the UK’s Official Albums Chart — another first for a K-pop girl group.

 | Album | Born Pink |